SereDef/seredef.github.io/_pages/about.md

 an email.

 ### If you have time for background stories...
-Bit of an artsy kid, grown up in the middle-of-nowhere Italian South, excited about philosophy, literature and painting (which made for an _unbearable_ teen).
-I ended up studying Psychology in my Bachelor, and those undergrad years were the breading ground for two new passions: one was statistics and the other was the brain. \
+Bit of an artsy kid, grown up in the middle-of-nowhere Italian South, with the (questionable) blessing of little-to-no entertainment, which got me very excited about literature and philosophy.
+So I ended up studying Psychology in my Bachelor.
+Those undergrad years were the breading ground for the two passions that still get me going today: one was statistics and the other was the brain. \
 So I got my hands on a scholarship and headed all the way to Amsterdam where I specialized in Neuroscience.
-There I met machine learning for the first time and - like anybody else in early 2010s - I was just hooked.
-So, my first little data projects were all about applying these new ML techniques to brain time-series data, first in Amsterdam (MRI) and then in Cambridge (EEG). \
+There I met machine learning for the first time and - like anybody else in early 2010s - I was hooked. \
+My first data projects were all about applying these new ML techniques to brain time-series data, first in Amsterdam (MRI) and then in Cambridge (EEG).
 I then moved on to Rotterdam where I started whole new PhD adventure.
-I got the chance to specialize further in Epidemiology and learned a great deal about causal inference and exciting new techniques, questions and datasets, such as clinical and genetic data. \
+I specialized further in Epidemiology and learned a great deal about Causal Inference.
+I also really grew my data analysis arsenal with exciting new techniques, questions and datasets (such as clinical and genomic data). \
-In my PhD, I try to combine the world of causal inference with that of prediction to understand how some people develop mental disorders that are comorbid with cardio-metabolic problems and others don't.
+I currently work as a Data Scientist / Research Software Engineer for the Erasmus Medical Center.

 Latest projects
 ======